"I ate my hat."

 We cannot say, "saya memakan".

-So, your answer should be correct if you use "makan" or " memakan" for the above sentence.
+So, your answer should be correct if you use "makan" or " memakan" for the sentence above.

 Your question is difficult to be answered here.

-Also, there is NO special suffix for "saya".
+About "suffix for saya", there is no special suffix for "saya".

 Saya makan nasi.